krishnalagad/learn-java-with-me/Java LoopsRegExPatterns/readme.md

 # Pattern programs in java

-#### Java programs of below mentioned patterns in the above directory
+#### Java programs of below mentioned patterns are in the above directory.

 ## Pattern 1